DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 investigation of Google for abusing its dominant position.
 However the practice of the American and European merger authorities, especially when it comes to vertical or conglomerate mergers, has not been particularly circumspect.
-The US merger authorities have been specifically criticized for being too lenient with this kind of merger as well as the resulting concentrations in technology and communications markets. [^38] ^^The European Commission’s non-horizontal merger guidelines from 2008 have also been termed ‘hospitable’ to non-horizontal concentrations.[^39] Buch-Hansen and Wigger singled out European merger control in particular
+The U.S. merger authorities have been specifically criticized for being too lenient with this kind of merger as well as the resulting concentrations in technology and communications markets. [^38] The European Commission’s non-horizontal merger guidelines from 2008 have also been termed ‘hospitable’ to non-horizontal concentrations.[^39] Buch-Hansen and Wigger singled out European merger control in particular